-If the student skips a line, redirect the student to the correct line [point] and if necessary, say, Keep going from here.

-If the student skips an individual letter, mark it as an error.
-If the student is skipping around the page, point to the appropriate spot and say, Try to name each letter.
+If the student skips a line, point to the correct line and say, Keep going from here.
+If the student skips a letter, mark it as an error.
+If the student skips around the page, point to the appropriate spot and say, Try to name each letter.